jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   .. code-block:: python

-    AttributeError: module 'TestPerson' has no attribute 'year_of_birth'
+    AttributeError: 'TestPerson' object has no attribute 'year_of_birth'

 * I make the same change for ``year_of_birth``